bingqixia/bingqixia/README.md

 <br/>

 ## 🎃 About Me
-- 💥 I have recently been working on coding related to routing protocols.
+- 💥 Currently working on Resource Reservation Protocol with C++.

-- 😭 Learning C++ is making me lose my hair.

-- ✅ 5 years of software engineering experience, Master of Computer Science.
+- 👣 5 years of software engineering experience, Master of Computer Science.

 - 🌱 Living on `Music`, `Fiction`, `Coding` and `Sunshine`.

-- 🥰 I love cats

 </br>